dmf-mxl/mxl/GOVERNANCE/GOVERNANCE.md

 - A Requirements Council complements the TSC by representing user requirements.
 # Contributors
 The MXL project grows and thrives from the assistance of Contributors.
 Contributors include anyone in the community who contributes code, documentation, or other technical artefacts that have been incorporated into the project's repository.
 Anyone can be a Contributor.
-You need no formal approval from the project, (?) beyond the legal forms.
+You need no formal approval from the project, beyond the legal forms (Developer Certificate of Origin).
 ## How to Become a Contributor
 - Review the coding standards to ensure your contribution aligns with the project's coding and styling guidelines.
 - Submit your code as a Pull Request with the appropriate DCO sign-off.